 Most people will have no symptoms at 1-70 ppm.
 If you have someone in your house that is more susceptible, such a very young or very old person you may see symptoms at any level.
 But for the average person, you won’t see any symptoms until the levels get above 70 ppm.
 A 150-200 ppm level will cause disorientation, unconsciousness and death.

 How Can I Prevent Carbon Monoxide Poisoning?

 There are a number of things that you can do to prevent poisoning and keep the CO levels in your residence down.

-- Make sure you operate all appliances according the manufacturers guidelines.
-Make sure you read all owners manuals before attempting to service and clean.
-Never service your fuel burning appliances yourself.
+- Make sure you operate all appliances according to the manufacturer’s guidelines.
+Make sure you read all owner’s manuals before attempting to service and clean.
+Never service your fuel-burning appliances yourself.
 Have a trained professional to install, service and clean any appliances that require combustion of some kind.

-- Have your heating system inspected annually for any leaks or potential blockages, corrosion or disconnections.
+- Has your heating system inspected annually for any leaks or potential blockages, corrosion or disconnections?

-- Never run any gasoline powered appliance or generator in or near an enclosed space.
+- Never run any gasoline-powered appliance or generator in or near an enclosed space.
 Even with proper ventilation, CO levels can build up rapidly and cause death or loss of consciousness.
-The same is true for any kind of combustable appliance which includes camping stoves, gas grills and other things that burn fuel.
+The same is true for any kind of combustible appliance which includes camping stoves, gas grills and other things that burn fuel.

 - Do not use your gas stove or other appliances to heat your home.

 - Never leave your gar running in the garage, even with the door open.